canonical/maas-hw-tutorial/README.md

 ## 2. Connect Your Device to the MAAS Network

 Connect your hardware to the **same physical Ethernet network** where your MAAS region/rack controller resides (or will reside).
 This is the same machine you'll be installing MAAS on, or one directly reachable from it.
-Do this **before** worrying about the MAAS install—you'll need physical access anyway.
+Do this **before** worrying about the MAAS install — you'll need physical access anyway.

 ---